 About this Product

 weberjoint wall is a cement based grouting compound for interior and exterior use with ceramic wall tiles.
-It can be used for grouting ceramic, porcelain, mosaic, quarry, natural stone, terrazzo and terracotta tiles on walls and is available in a range of colours.
+It can be used for grouting ceramic, porcelain, mosaic, quarry, natural stone, terrazzo and terracotta tiles on walls and is available in white or ivory.

 Features and Benefits